wulffern/aic2026/lectures/l00_diode.md

-To make matters more complicated, an inversion layer of a MOSFET is not in three dimensions, but rather a [two dimensional electron gas](https://en.wikipedia.org/wiki/Two-dimensional_electron_gas), as the density of states is confined to the silicon surface.
+To make matters more complicated, an inversion layer of a MOSFET is not in three dimensions, but rather a [two dimensional electron gas](https://en.wikipedia.org/wiki/Two-dimensional_electron_gas), as the density of states is confined close to the silicon surface.
 As such, we should not expect the mobility of bulk silicon to be the same as the mobility of a MOSFET transistor.

 -->